KusumaKrish15/Comic-Database-Service/docs/overview/comic-database-overview.md

 ## API reference docs

-These API References show detailed descriptions of the service's resources.
+The API References show detailed descriptions of the service's resources.

 The API reference docs refer to a `{base_url}` when they refer to the URL of a resource.
 The `{base_url}` value depends